L-Citrulline

 Can I take L citrulline every day?

 How Much Should You Take?
 Based on current research, a recommended dose is 3–6 grams per day of L-citrulline or approximately 8 grams per day of citrulline malate.
-Blood pressure: For improving blood pressure, the daily dose of L-citrulline used in research is typically 3–6 grams per day.
+Cardiovascular health: For improving cardiovascular health, the daily dose of L-citrulline used in research is typically 3–6 grams per day.

 Can you overdose on L citrulline?